cms-opendata-workshop/workshop-lesson-kubernetes/_episodes/02-GKE-basics.md

 ## Get the ouput file

 The example job above produced a text file as an output.
-It resided in the persistent volume that the workflow job has created.
+It resides in the persistent volume that the workflow job has created.
-To copy the file to the cloud shell, we will define a container, a "storage pod" and mount the volume there so that we can get access to it.
+To copy the file from that volume to the cloud shell, we will define a container, a "storage pod" and mount the volume there so that we can get access to it.

 Create a file `pv-pod.yaml` with the following contents: